Continued From Fish. Times Front Page 1.

-Toxins - the fishmeal and fish oil fed to farmed salmon are heavilycontaminated feed materials.
+Toxins - the fishmeal and fish oil fed to farmed salmon are heavily contaminated feed materials.
 As a result, an average farmed salmon steak is nearly ten times higher in PCBs than a wild one.

-Dye - wild salmon gets its
+Dye - wild salmon gets

-color from its natural prey.
-But farmed salmon gets its
+it's color from its natural prey.
+But farmed salmon gets

-would be a pale gray.
+it would be a pale gray.

 Invaders - farmers prefer Atlantic salmon to native Pacific species.
 When Atlantics escape their pens, they compete for habitat with wild fish.
 Now they are found as far north as Alaska, where salmon farming has been banned.

-Killings - when seals and sea lions see fish farms, they think free lunch.
+Killings - when seals and sea lions see fish farms, they think "free lunch".
 As a result, salmon farmers trying to protect their fish shoot hundreds every year.

 Less Food - salmon are carnivores.
-To raise one pound of salmon in captivity requires over three pounds of mackerel, sardines, and other feed sources.
+To raise one pound of salmon in captivity requires over three pounds of anchovies, mackerel, sardines, and other feed sources.
 That is a net loss of 68% of the edible fish protein.

 So what is the conclusion?